martinring/thesis/src/6-Advanced.md

 transition is reached during the run-time of a system, the system must pause until it is proven safe to operate again (See also [#sec:practical-exploitation]).
 This may lead to unacceptable delays in the execution.
-One possible remedy could be to utilize the idle-time of the proof system to proactively prove possible future trigger transitions.
+One possible remedy could be to utilise the idle-time of the proof system to proactively prove possible future trigger transitions.
 However, this imposes a couple of hard problems:

 1. We need a method to predict future transitions and